huggingface/blog/deep-rl-a2c.md

 ### Reducing variance with Actor-Critic methods
 The solution to reducing the variance of Reinforce algorithm and training our agent faster and better is to use a combination of policy-based and value-based methods: *the Actor-Critic method*.

 To understand the Actor-Critic, imagine you play a video game.
-You can play with a friend that will provide you with some feedback.
+You can play with a friend that will provide you some feedback.
 You’re the Actor, and your friend is the Critic.

 <img src="assets/89_deep_rl_a2c/ac.jpg" alt="Actor Critic"/>